jeremyckahn/keydrown/README.md

 kd.B.unbindDown();
 ````

-Unbinds the function handler that was bound with `kd.Key#up`.

 -------------------------------------------------------------------------------

 ### Helper methods

-The `kd` Object has helper methods and properties associated with it, and they
+The `kd` Object has helper methods attached to it, and they are represented by
-are represented by camelCase property names.
+camelCase property names.

 ````javascript
 kd.tick = function ()